-The people of Carnarvon’s care and commitment to healthy fisheries has paid off with the Minister announcing a closure around the northern end of Bernier Island, offshore from Carnarvon to protect spawning aggregations of pink snapper.
+The Gascoyne fishing community’s care and commitment to healthy fisheries has paid of, with Fisheries Minister Dave Kelly announcing a closure around the northern end of Bernier Island, offshore from Carnarvon, to protect pink snapper spawning aggregations.

-The closure addresses concerns over the sustainability of Pink snapper in the Gascoyne region after a recent stock assessment completed by DPIRD (Fisheries) indicated a risk to snapper numbers, creating a concern for both Recfishwest and the Carnarvon fishing community.
+The closure addresses concerns over the sustainability of pink snapper in the Gascoyne, after a recent stock assessment completed by Department of Primary Industries and Regional Development indicated a risk to snapper numbers, creating a concern for both Recfishwest and the Carnarvon fishing community.

-Local fishers were asked to have their say, showing an overwhelming willingness to be part of the solution to protect the lifeblood of recreational fishing in the Gascoyne.
+Carnarvon fishers had input and showed an overwhelming willingness to be part of the solution to protect the lifeblood of recreational fishing in the Gascoyne.

-‘’This will benefit everyone in the fishing industry, just the same way it has in Cockburn Sound and the Inner Gulfs of Shark Bay.
-I’m happy with this proposal if it will contribute to the future of the fishery.’’ – Community member in Carnarvon.
+“This will benefit everyone in the fishing industry, just the same way it has in Cockburn Sound and the Inner Gulfs of Shark Bay,” one Carnarvon fisher said.

-’Both local Carnarvon fishers and the annual visitors who are extremely important to our economy firmly support the spawning season closure of the pink snapper.’’ – Local community member.
+“Both local Carnarvon fishers and the annual visitors who are extremely important to our economy firmly support the spawning season closure of the pink snapper.”

-With the community’s inputs, Recfishwest has been able to ensure the Government clearly understands the views of locals and visitors who enjoy fishing in the Gascoyne.
+With the community’s input, Recfishwest has been able to ensure the State Government clearly understands the views of locals and visitors who enjoy fishing in the Gascoyne.

-Fisheries Minister Dave Kelly praised all fishing sectors for working together to find a suitable solution to recover stocks of this important fish.
+Minister Kelly praised all fishing sectors for working together to find a suitable solution to recover stocks of this important fish.